So excited for this interview! For starters Scotie, tell our readers why do you do what you do?

 Do you have a favorite piece you’d like to talk about?

-Yeah, I do…I connected two bifold doors together and I got this idea to use a squeegee and some oil paint.
+Yeah, I do…I connected two bifold doors together and I got the idea to use a squeegee and some oil paint.
 I thinned down the paint a little and squeegeed this pattern, it turned out so cool.
 I must have spent two months on it and it was really abstract.
-This is the funny part though, I left the hole where the knob went and painted around it and it made this crater looking design that was so unique.
+This is the funny part though, I left the hole where the knob went and painted around it and it made this crater-looking design that was so unique.
 So, I put it up in this gallery in downtown Chicago which was at very high end show.
 During the show, this curator came up to me and said “I just love your work and I’m so glad you are a part of this show”.
 She asked where I got the inspiration for this piece and I said “Well, I was walking down an alley and saw this closet door and I didn’t want it to go to waste”.
 Her jaw dropped and she said “this is a closet door and we have it in this show”?.
 “I was like, does that make a difference?”
 She responded, “It’s fricking magnificent”.
 That day I said to myself, “I’m not selling this piece”.
 Today, It’s up in my living room still.
 It’s my wife and I’s favorite piece.

 How is your personality reflected in your work?